MuftiAnees/IPV4-changer/README.md

 # IPV4 changer
- Simple .bat files to change the states of IPV4s.
+Simple .bat files to change the states of IPV4s using shortcuts.
 <br><br>
 <img src="/images/ipv4.png" alt="a screenshot of ipv4">
 <br><br>
-I use these to toggle access on or off on certain Computers on my networks in the office.